OpenSPP/documentation/docs/learn/integrated_beneficiary_registry.md

-# Integrated Beneficiary Registry
+# {term}`integrated beneficiary registry`

-In the realm of social protection, an Integrated Beneficiary Registry (IBR) plays a pivotal role.
-It acts as a comprehensive information warehouse, consolidating data about beneficiaries from multiple programs across various stages of life.
-This integration not only streamlines processes but also enhances the effectiveness and efficiency of social protection systems.
+In the realm of {term}`social protection`, an Integrated {term}`beneficiary registry` (IBR) plays a pivotal role.
+It acts as a comprehensive {term}`information` warehouse, consolidating data about {term}`beneficiaries` from multiple programs across various stages of life.
+This integration not only streamlines processes but also enhances the {term}`effectiveness` and {term}`efficiency` of social protection systems.

-## The Role of an Integrated Beneficiary Registry
+## The Role of an Integrated {term}`beneficiary` Registry

 1. **Coordination and Analytics**: An IBR primarily functions as a back-office tool for social planning and finance agencies.
-It coordinates across different social protection pillars, monitoring who benefits from which programs.
+It coordinates across different social protection pillars, monitoring who {term}`benefits` from which programs.
 This function is crucial for comprehensive analytics, budgeting, and planning, including understanding the actual coverage of social programs.

 2. **Program Administration**: For program administrators, an IBR, especially if maintained in real-time, is invaluable.
-It provides insights into other benefits and services their client populations are receiving, aiding in intermediation and referral processes.
+It provides insights into other benefits and {term}`services` their client populations are receiving, aiding in {term}`intermediation` and referral processes.

 3. **Citizen Engagement**: From the perspective of beneficiaries, a real-time updated IBR allows them to check their benefit status and service referrals, fostering transparency and trust in social protection systems.

 ## Key Components of an Integrated Beneficiary Registry

-- **Demographic Information**: Includes ID, age, sex, family members, etc.
+- **Demographic Information**: Includes ID, age, sex, {term}`family` members, etc.
 - **Contact Information**: Address, phone number, and email (if available).
-- **Household Composition**: Details about the beneficiary's household, including relationship with the beneficiary and educational status of household members.
+- **{term}`household` Composition**: Details about the beneficiary's household, including relationship with the beneficiary and educational status of household members.
 - **Program Enrollment**: Information on programs in which beneficiaries are or were enrolled.
 - **Benefit History**: Details of assistance received, payment history, and duration of participation.
 - **Socioeconomic Data**: Such as poverty scores.